-The Akron General Colorectal Health Center is located at Cleveland Clinic Akron General in downtown Akron.
-The Center is located on the fourth floor of the Ambulatory Care Center (ACC) Building in suite 492.
+The Cleveland Clinic Akron General Colorectal Health Center is located at Akron General in downtown Akron on the fourth floor of the Ambulatory Care Center (ACC) building in suite 492.
 Parking is available in an attached parking deck.

 Colorectal Health Center